miroslavpejic85/mirotalk/kubernetes/README.md

 ```
 cp ../.env.template env.txt
 ```

-Change values (if nothing else **HOST** variable must be changed so your ingress would recognize it and work as)
+Change values (if nothing else **HOST** variable must be changed so your ingress would recognize it and send requests to your deployed application), if you do not have public domain you can use free service called [nip.io](https://nip.io/) with domain like `p2p.192-168-1-1.nip.io` (or [sslip.io](https://sslip.io/))

 ```
 sed -i s/localhost/myshinydomain.tld/g env.txt
 ```